lrstanley/go-ytdlp/README.md

 ## :sparkles: Features

 **!!!
-NOTE: go-ytdlp isn't stable yet, and as such, there may be wide-reaching changes, until 1.0.0 !!!**
+NOTE: go-ytdlp isn't stable yet, and as such, there may be wide-reaching _breaking_ changes, until 1.0.0 !!!**

 - CLI bindings for yt-dlp -- including all flags/commands.
 - Optional `Install` and `MustInstall` helpers to auto-download the latest supported version of